Phalentin/APB-Method-Website/src/tutorial/eo.md

 # EO
 <image class="right" alt="Rubik's Cube with the EO step completed" src="/images/tutorial/eo/eo.svg">[^eo]<br>

 Edge orientation is the hardest concept in APB.
+In the EO step of APB, you orient the remaining six edges, that haven't been solved yet.
 If you already know what EO is, you can skip to [How to solve EO in APB](#how-to-solve-eo-in-apb).
 ## What is edge orientation?
 [zzmethod.com](https://www.zzmethod.com/) already made a great video explaining edge orientation in the context of ZZ, if you only want to know about EO in general, you only have to watch until 7:42 minutes.
 Alternatively you can read the written tutorial below.
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/fxwVmTI5nGM?si=-Q63PMa-NS9tqTja&amp;start=13" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>